Darkstalkers (TV series)

-DarkStalkers (also known as DarkStalkers: The Animated Series) is an American children's animated television series produced by Graz Entertainment and aired in syndication from September to December 1995.
+DarkStalkers (also known as DarkStalkers: The Animated Series) is a children's animated television series produced by Graz Entertainment and aired on first-run syndication from September to December 1995.
 The cartoon is loosely based on the Capcom fighting game Darkstalkers: The Night Warriors.
 It ran for one season of thirteen episodes.

 Plot

 As the television series was aimed towards a young audience, the violence and the sexual content present in the games were toned down.
 In addition, rather than following the complex backstory of the games, the show went for a standard good-vs.-evil plot.
 Various changes were made to the game characters themselves, most notably Morrigan Aensland, who became a villain descended from Morgan le Fay, and served alongside Demitri Maximoff (who was her rival in the games), under Pyron's command.
 The main protagonist is an ordinary human boy named Harry Grimoire, a descendant of Merlin created exclusively for the show, with whom Felicia forms a partnership.